jeancroy/fuzz-aldrin-plus/README.md

 ### Optional characters

-Legacy fuzzaldrin had some support for optional character (Mostly space, see `SpaceRegEx`).
-Because the scoring do not support errors, the optional character where simply removed from the query.
+Legacy fuzzaldrin had some support for optional characters (Mostly space, see `SpaceRegEx`).
+Because the scoring does not support errors, the optional character was simply removed from the query.

-With this PR, optimal alignment algorithm support an unlimited number of errors.
+With this PR, optimal alignment algorithm supports an unlimited number of errors.
 The strict matching requirement is handled by a separate method `isMatch`.
-The optional character implementation is done by building a subset of query containing only non-optional character (`coreQuery`) and passing that to `isMatch`.
+The optional character implementation is done by building a subset of the query containing only non-optional characters (`coreQuery`) and passing that to `isMatch`.

-This new way of doing thing means that while some characters are optional, candidate that match those characters will have better score.
+This new way of doing thing means that while some characters are optional, candidates that match those characters have a better score.
 What this allow is to add characters to the optional list without compromising ranking.

-Character that has been added include `-` and `_` because multiple  specs require that we should threat them as space.
-Also `\` and `:` to support searching a file by PHP and Ruby name-space.
-Finally `/` to mirror `\` and support a better work flow in a multi-OS environment.
+Optional character contains space, but also `-` and `_` because multiple specs require that we should treat them as space.
+Also `\` and `:` are also optional to support searching a file using the PHP or Ruby name-space.
+Finally `/` is optional to mirror `\` and support a better workflow in a multi-OS environment.

 Finally option `allowErrors` would make any character optional.
-Expected effect of that would be spell-checker like, but slower match.
+Expected effect of that options would be some forgiveness on the spelling at the price of a slower match.

-### Path scoring
+### Path Scoring

-- Score for a path is made of about half score of full path and half score of basename.

-- By default basename is what follow the last slash (after trailing slashes has been removed)

-- Exact balance between full path and basename is set by the directory depth: for deeper directory there is less retrieval effect (importance of basename)
+- Score for a given path is computed from the score of the fullpath and score of the filename.
+For low directory depth, the influence of both is about equal.
+But, for deeper directory, there is less retrieval effect (importance of basename)

-- Full path is penalized twice for size.
-Once for it's own size, then a second time for size of the basename.
-This address various demand for shorter basename to win.
+- The full path is penalized twice for size.
+Once for its own size, then a second time for the size of the basename.
 Extra basename penalty is dampened a bit.

-- Basename is scored as if `allowErrors` was set to true.
-(Full-path must still pass `isMatch` test) This allow to support query such as `model user` against path `model/user`.
+- The basename is scored as if `allowErrors` was set to true.
+(Full-path must still pass `isMatch` test).
+This choice is made to support query such as `model user` against path `model/user`.
 Previously, the basename score would be 0 because it would not find `model` inside basename `user`.
-Variable `queryHasSlashes` sort of addressed this issue, but was inconsistent with usage of `<space>` as folder separator
+Variable `queryHasSlashes` partially addressed this issue, but was inconsistent with usage of `<space>` as folder separator

 - When query has slashes (`path.sep`) the last or last few folder from the path are promoted to the basename. (as many folder from the path as folder in the query)